bdeboe/isc-datafest/TUTORIAL.md

 ```

-Note that this uses an input variable called StoreId which is defined in `dbt_project.yml` and defaults to 'CA_1'.
+Note that this uses the input variable called StoreId which is defined in `dbt_project.yml` and defaults to 'CA_1'.
 Modify the parameter below (TX) to whatever you like.

 Navigate to the `dbt/exercises/` folder again and run the following:

 ```Shell
 dbt run --vars '{"StoreId":TX}'
 ```

-Take a look at the table dbt_Workshop.WalmartStore
+Take a look at the table `dbt_Workshop.WalmartStore`.
+Try again with a different parameter value.

-**Ex 4 - to conclude, let's explore how dbt can automatically generate comprehensive project documentation**
+#### Exercise 4: ~~writing~~ generating documentation

-To generate and then serve up the documentation for your dbt project, use the `dbt docs` command, after which they are available at http://localhost:8080/:
+To conclude, let's explore how dbt can automatically generate comprehensive project documentation.
+To generate and then serve up the documentation for your dbt project, use the `dbt docs` command from the main project folder `dbt/exercises/`, after which they are available at http://localhost:8080/:

 ```Shell
 dbt docs generate